saivishnuk/Machine-Learning-Experimentation-/README.md

 Algorithms experimented with:
-1. Linear Regression with normal equaitons.
+1. a.
+Linear Regression with normal equaitons
-   Linear Regression with gradient descen.
+   b.
+Linear Regression with gradient descen
-   Logistic Regression with normal equations.
+   c.
+Logistic Regression with normal equations
-   Logistic Regression with gradient descent.
+   d.
+Logistic Regression with gradient descent

 2. SVM
    Decision Trees